d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 # option to use the provided password to login
 # password = password

-# option to use the provided ssl certificate or certificate bundle for HTTPS validation
+# option to use the provided SSL certificate or certificate bundle for HTTPS validation
 #sslcert = .\

 #####         Commit Settings        #####